Heat dissipation and its relation to molecular orbital energies in single-molecule junctions: Numerical results for two-level model

-In the all three cases the power dissipation in left and right electrodes is asymmetric and the condition (25) is verified.
-A detailed elaboration of Fig.\ref{fig3}-a shows a cross point between the power dissipated in left and right electrodes $Q_L(\pm V)=Q_R(\pm V) $ which it does not happen in the other two cases.
+The values in table I have been computed in \cite{gera} by using DFT.
+In all three cases, the power dissipation in left and right electrodes is asymmetric and the condition (C9) is verified.
+A detailed elaboration of Fig.\ref{fig2} (a) shows a cross point between the power dissipated in left and right electrodes, $Q_L(\pm V)=Q_R(\pm V) $, which it does not happen in the other two models.
 This cross point means that heat is equally dissipated in both electrodes.
-From Eq.(22) and Eq.(23) it is easy to show that the condition to have equal heat dissipation in both electrodes is that the transmission function fulfills $T(-E,-V)=T(E,V)$.
-This means the transmission does not depend on the bias voltage and it is also energy independent in the transport window.
-This is the feature that occurs in any ballistic processes.
+To further investigate of the portion of the left electrode in heat dissipation in case HL, we plotted the $ Q_L-Q_{Total}/2$ as a function of the bias in Fig.\ref{fig3}.
+Panel (a) of this figure shows that, there is a given positive bias about $V_{0}=3 V$ in which $ Q_L-Q_{Total}/2=0$ or $ Q_L=Q_{Total}/2$, i.e., symmetric heat dissipated in both electrodes.
+More precise, for the positive bias when $0<V<V_0$ ($V>V_0$ ) we find $Q_L<Q_{Total}/2$ ($Q_L>Q_{Total}/2$), so the portion of the left electrode in heat dissipation is less (more) than half of the total heat.
+This behavior is exactly reversed for negative bias.
+Briefly, the main conclusion of these results reveals when we plot $Q_L$ as a function of $Q_{Total}$ for both positive and negative biases in panel (b).
+There is a point of intersection that in this point the heat dissipation in the left lead is equal for positive and negative bias and after this point for positive (negative) bias the left electrode has a major (minor) portion in the total heat dissipation, although before the intersection point, there is no significant difference between the heat dissipation for the positive and negative bias.

-Another point we should stress out is that before the crossing point, more (less) heat is dissipated in the right electrode for positive (negative) bias, but after this point two electrodes change their roles and more(less) heat is dissipated in the left electrode for positive (negative) bias (see Fig.\ref{fig3}-a ).
-This behavior can be related to the HOMO and LUMO levels domination during the electron transmission processes.
+If we focus on cases HH and LL, their behaviors can be related to the HOMO and LUMO levels domination during the electron transmission processes.
 Indeed, after turning bias voltage the electrochemical potentials of the left and the right electrodes are shifted and an energy window opens for electrons to cross the junction and it results in a net electron current in the junction.
-So for the energy-dependent transmission function which is higher in the lower part of the transport window, the more power is dissipated in the left electrode for positive bias (case-2 and see Fig.\ref{fig3}-b).
-Alternatively, if the transmission is higher in the upper part of the transport window, more heat is dissipated in the right electrode for positive bias (case-3 and see Fig.\ref{fig3}-c).
-A cartoon to present the scenario is depicted in Fig.\ref{fig3-1}
+When the transport window is open through LUMOs, more (less) power dissipates in right (left) electrode (case HH and see Fig.\ref{fig2} (b) and when the transport window allows electrons to cross along the HOMOs less (more) power dissipates in left (right) electrode (case LL and see Fig.\ref{fig2} (c).
+A cartoon to present the scenario is depicted in Fig.\ref{fig4}.